 A lapel microphone wind muff is essential when using lapel microphones.

 Poor audio quality can ruin any gaming experience.
 A microphone windscreen protects your microphone from dust, debris, and other potential problems.
+When this happens, and you haven’t cleaned your headset, there’s a chance you’ll end up having to repair your gaming headset.

 Wireless headsets give constant feedback without a muff for mic protection because of your breathing.
 If part of the reason you’re breathing so hard is discomfort from wireless headsets, there are a few things you can do.
 Learning how to make a gaming headset more comfortable can relieve most of your discomfort.